What Is the Best Way to Ship Large Paintings or Prints?

 For international shipments by air or sea, experts recommend using shipping crates.
 It is a custom-made container made of wood or plywood materials.
 The crate’s solid structure, together with the internal padding, protects both the painting and the frame from any kind of damage.
 However, it is important to note that it is impossible to properly crate an artwork at home if you don’t have experience and special skills.

-To conclude, the best way to ship large paintings or prints by air or sea is by using an art shipping crate, while for art shuttle transportation, soft packing is usually enough.
+To conclude, the best way to ship large paintings or prints, such as canvas prints from Canvas & Decor, by air or sea is by using an art shipping crate, while for art shuttle transportation, soft packing is usually enough.
 Soft packing also includes shipping tubes, which are good for moving unstretched works of art.
 However, if you don’t want to get confused in all these nuances, you can always ask for help from a professional art moving company like Fine Art Shippers.